-- 1. Modify the provided C code for maintaining a red-black tree to process a sequence of commands (standard input) from the following list: - 0 Exit the program - 1 x Insert positive integer key x, unless x is already present in the tree.
+- 1. Modify the provided C code for maintaining a red-black tree to process a sequence of commands (standard input) from the following list: - 0 Exit the program

+1 x - Insert positive integer key x, unless x is already present in the tree.
 Besides inserting the key, subtree root ranks must be updated.
-(Error message if x is a duplicate.) - 2 x Find the rank of x, i.e. the number of keys in the tree that are smaller than x (error message if x is not in the tree). - 3 k Find the key with rank k (error message if k is not between 0 and n 1, inclusive). - 4 Perform an audit on the subtree rank at each node to give a final indication that the tree is "clean" or "corrupt".
+(Error message if x is a duplicate.)

+2 x - Find the rank of x, i.e. the number of keys in the tree that are smaller or equal to x (error message if x is not in the tree).

+- 3 k Find the key with rank k (error message if k is not between 1 and n, inclusive). - 4 Perform an audit on the subtree rank at each node to give a final indication that the tree is "clean" or "corrupt".